arthurmco/familyline-server-test/README.md

 The in-game protocol, that the game will use to send his inputs and receive other players' input, send and receive chat data, synchronization packets and verification packets, is not implemented.
-Not a single bit of that.
+Not a single bit *yet*.
 But I plan to use something like Protocol Buffers or FlatBuffers to encode it.
 They need you to define  a schema, and they encode the data in a more or less common format.
 The schema definition will of course